looseleif/Concurrency-Project4/README.txt

 /*test machine: CSELAB_machine_name
-* date: 10/23/21
+* date: 11/21/2021
 * name: Michael Johnson, Chase Anderson, Emir Sahbegovic
 * x500: Joh18255, And08479, Sahbe001
 */

 Purpose of the Program:

-	This program has the purpose of implementing a shell for use of multiple commands.
-Extra features include the use of output rediections into files, as well as using pipes to take the output of one program and place it as the input to another program.
-The feature of piping and redirection in the same command is also implemented.
-This shell will also work to implement system bin commands (e.g. pwd).
+	The purpose of our program is to create a program that takes advantage of the multithreading options available to us to create and traverse through a linked list.
+	Our program will accomplish this by using the pthread commands to create threads that access and insert lines from the input text file and will correctly synchronize the variables to ensure 100% accuracy.

 How to Compile the Program:

 	Once one has correctly navigated to the source file, run the command "make" in a linux system, this will utilize gcc to compile and generate an output file.

 What Our Program Does:

-	Our program will take text input and run the shell commands required of it.
-Given a command was faulty or a file not provided, the system will provide the output error message "Command Error".
-Aligned with the given purpose, this program will output to the systems standard output or a given file based on the provided input.
-Three embeded commands (cd, ls, wc) not including exit work to change your working directory, list the files in the current working directory, and list input text information respectively.
+	Our program will take 2 inputs from the user, the text file and the amount of threads that will be used.
+It will then create the specified amount of threads and will concurrently read the text file line by line.
+The threads will then input the line number, and the content of the text file into a linked list node structure.
+	The program also records when the node is created and inserted into the linked list.
+	When the nodes are being inserted into the linked list, the nodes will automatically sort themselves based on which line the content was on in the text file.
+Finally, our program will sequentially print the linked list and print it out.

 External Assumptions:

-	1. Command input will follow suit of typical linux shell command inputs.

-	2. Only a single pipe will be used in command execution.

-	3. Command argument count will not exceed 50 entries.

-	4. Command arguments themselves will not exceed 100 characters.

-	5. As mentioned with TA Wenlong Wang, the character resulting from a printf statement was necessary to prevent a bug that could not be solved by any groupmate.

-	6. Files do not need to be created prior to redirecting output, the shell will automatically handle such requests.
+	1. We assume that the space is counted as an ASCII text and will therefore count as a standalone line in the linked list.
+	2. We assume traversal to be called only one time.
+We believe this to be true because there is only one printout of the linked list contents in the project pdf.

 Our Team: